SUSTAINABILITY AND GOVERNANCE RESOURCE CENTER

 In developed markets, we are working with industry peers to build collection infrastructures—including our more than 40 years of experience operating 40+ local Deposit Return Systems (DRS).

-Countries with a well-designed DRS scheme, like Germany, can achieve high levels of collection (approximately 95% collection for PET bottles in Germany).
+Countries with a well-designed DRS scheme, like Germany, can achieve high levels of collection (approximately 97% collection for PET bottles in Germany).

 Additional Resources

-To that end, our 2030 aspirations are:
+To that end, our long-term ambitions are:

 Additional Resources

-We have a long history of supporting local communities in times of crisis— a commitment we continued in 2022.
-In addition to our support for Ukraine, the Foundation provided approximately $4 million in funding for natural disaster and humanitarian relief efforts in 11 countries around the world, complementing financial and in-kind donations from The Coca‑Cola Company and bottling partners.
+The Company and the Foundation have a long history of supporting local communities in times of crisis.
+The Foundation provides funding for natural disaster and humanitarian relief efforts in countries around the world, complementing financial and in-kind donations from The Coca‑Cola Company and bottling partners.
 In addition to supporting local communities, the Coca‑Cola system’s top priority following a natural disaster is to ensure the safety of all associates andtheir families.
-The Coca‑Cola EmployeeDisaster Relief Fund (EDRF) provided nearly $5 million (including humanitarian relief for Ukraine) through more than 4,000 grants to company and bottling partner employees impacted by naturaldisasters and humanitarian crises in 2022.
+The Coca‑Cola Employee Disaster Relief Fund (EDRF) provides grants to company and bottling partner employees impacted by naturaldisasters and humanitarian crises.
 The EDRF consists of contributions from The Coca‑Cola Company, The Coca‑Cola Foundation, bottling partners and system associates.

 Additional Resources

 We believe that a safe and healthy workplace is a fundamental right of every person and a business imperative.
-Everyday, the people who produce and distribute our beverages should leave work as healthy and safe as when they arrived.
+Every day, the people who produce and distribute our beverages should leave work as healthy and safe as when they arrived.
 In recent years, we have made progress toward our goal of zero work-related injuries and illnesses for employees and contractors, driven by our vision of Zero Is Possible.

 We provide more than 700,000 employees within the Coca‑Cola system with tools, training, and resources to ensure their safety.
 Our Coca‑Cola Operating Requirements (KORE) define the policies and standards for managing safety, the environment and product quality throughout our operations.